SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 	const double& r = x; // This is legal
 }
 ```
-But how r replaces an another type in upper example?
-The answer is it doesn't, <mark style="background: #FFF3A3A6;">r replaces a double objects that generated by compiler</mark>.
-The compiler generates an temporary object with same type of the reference, than assign the value to it and links our reference to that temporary object.
-And the lifespan of this temporary objects last in scope of the reference's scope.
+But how does the "r" replace another type in the upper example?
+The answer is it doesn't, the "r" replaces a double object that is generated by the compiler.
+The compiler generates a temporary object with the same type of the reference, then assigns the value to it and links our reference to that temporary object.
+The lifespan of this temporary object lasts in the scope of the reference's scope.
 This can be done because it is possible to implicit (automatic) type conversion from int to double.
-If it is not possible, than that doesn't work and that means syntax error.
+If it is not possible, then that doesn't work and that means syntax error.

-The objects that not existed in source code but compiler generated is named <mark style="background: #BBFABBA6;">temporary object</mark>.
-This is a important topic of the C++.
-The compiler generated code is like following:
+The objects that do not exist in the source code but are compiler-generated are named **temporary objects**.
+This is an important topic of C++.
+The compiler-generated code is like the following: #Cpp_TemporaryObject
 ```cpp
 int main()
 {